pbezant/LoRa-DMX/docs/technical.md

     *   The radio is explicitly re-enabled for continuous reception after every uplink and after processing any received downlink.
 *   **When to Use:** When precise control over the radio's receive state is needed to implement features like true Class C that require minimizing any potential non-listening periods, beyond what high-level library functions might guarantee.
 *   **Example (or link to example code):** See `lorawan_helper_enable_class_c_receive()` and the Class C handling within `lorawan_helper_loop()` in `lib/LoRaWANHelper/LoRaWANHelper.cpp`.

+### Pattern D: Direct Hardware Library Usage (esp_dmx)

+*   **Description:** For DMX control, the project now uses the esp_dmx library directly instead of through a wrapper, providing more direct access to the hardware capabilities while maintaining a clean API for the application.
+*   **When to Use:** When the underlying library is well-designed and the abstraction layer adds unnecessary complexity.
+*   **Example (or link to example code):** See the implementation in `lib/DMXHelper/DMXHelper.cpp`.

 ## API Specifications